 - a.
 If you are using the grouped view, expand the Font group. - b.
-To the right of font-size, click , and complete the fields in the popup.
+To the right of font-size, click -, and complete the fields in the popup.
 Enter a number in the field and use the down arrow in the lower-right corner to select a unit of measurement. - c.
-Click OK. - NOTE You can also specify other style settings that can normally be done for fonts or paragraphs.
+Click OK. - NOTE You can also specify other style settings that can normally be done for fonts or paragraphs. - 8.
+Click 🔲 to save your work.